VoronDesign/VoronUsers/printer_mods/scanlory/clip_on_door_frame/README.md

  The clips consist of three types of components - angle_frame_1,  angle_frame_2, and straight_frame.
 Each door will need a one of each angle_frames, with one on the top of the door and one on the bottom of the door.
 For the left door, angle_frame_1 goes on the bottom of the door and angle_frame_2 goes on top of the door.
 For the right door, angle_frame_1 goes on the top of the door and angle_frame_2 goes on the bottom or the door.

  A long and short version of the straight_frame is provided depending on if you have two or three hinges installed on each door.
-If you have three hinges installed for each door, you will need to print out two short mid frames for each door.
+If you have three hinges installed for each door, you will need to print out two short straight_frames for each door.

 If you use the stock V2.4 magnetic door latch, extended_door_latch is provided which moves the frame magnets out closer to the handle magnets.